cartersocha/derek-vibe/SPEC.md

   - Session date
   - Notes presented in a styled panel with preserved line breaks
   - List of participating characters with links
-- Unsaved session note drafts are stored locally while the user is active and cleared when the tab closes without submitting to prevent stale data
+- Unsaved session note drafts persist locally across navigation and are cleared after a successful submission to prevent data loss

 ### Characters